Recovering lost 21 cm radial modes via cosmic tidal reconstruction: Introduction

 Recently a new method called cosmic tidal reconstruction has been developed \cite{2012Tides,2016Tides}.
 The small-scale density fluctuations are significantly affected by the large-scale density field as a consequence of gravitational mode coupling.
 The large-scale tidal shear field causes anisotropic distortions of the locally measured small-scale matter power spectrum.
 Such local anisotropic tidal distortions can be exploited to reconstruct the large-scale tidal shear and hence density fields.
 The reconstruction of gravitational tidal fields from local small-scale matter power spectrum is described by the same formulation as the reconstruction of gravitational lensing induced shear.
 As shown in Ref. \cite{2016Tides}, the density modes with small $\kpa$ and large $\kpe$ are well reconstructed, with cross-correlation coefficient close to $1$ for reconstruction with the full dark matter density field.
-These reconstructed density modes are exactly those lost in the foreground subtraction of 21-cm experiments.
-The tidal reconstruction technique enables the reconstruction of lost 21-cm radial modes, which provides important radial information essential for cross correlating with the CMB and photometric observations.
+These reconstructed density modes are exactly those lost in the foreground subtraction of 21 cm experiments.
+The tidal reconstruction technique enables the reconstruction of lost 21 cm radial modes, which provides important radial information essential for cross-correlating with the CMB and photometric observations.

-In this paper, we apply cosmic tidal reconstruction to the simulated 21-cm field with low $\kpa$ foreground modes subtracted.
+In this paper, we apply cosmic tidal reconstruction to the simulated 21 cm field with low $\kpa$ foreground modes subtracted.
 The small $\kpa$ radial modes are recovered successfully after tidal reconstruction.
-Then we cross correlate the reconstructed 21-cm field with the simulated CMB lensing, photo-$z$ galaxy and ISW effect fields and estimate the detectability of the cross-correlation signals with the current 21-cm experiments.
-The tidal field reconstruction method provides us a new way to study the large-scale matter distribution in the Universe through cross correlations and has profound implications for the current and future 21-cm experiments.
+Then we cross-correlate the reconstructed 21 cm field with the simulated CMB lensing, photo-$z$ galaxy and ISW effect fields and estimate the detectability of the cross-correlation signals with the current 21 cm experiments.
+The tidal field reconstruction method provides us a new way to study the large-scale matter distribution in the Universe through cross-correlations and has profound implications for the current and future 21 cm experiments.